rnguyen-rrc/WEBD-3012_Assignment-11_rnguyen/README.md

 		Install with nmp and start now?
 Yes
 		Click Enter, and wait for the installation to finish.

-	g.
+	h.
 Once installation is finished, the terminal window returned the following info:

   		➜  Local:   http://localhost:5173/
  		  ➜  Network: use --host to expose
   		➜  press h + enter to show help

-	h.
+	i.
 Go to your browser, open http://localhost:5173/, it will load the default Vite + React page to confirm the app runs successfully

 	Now we will update source code to meet the assignment's requirement which is to create a development environment that displays a h1 tag with the text “Codin 1”

-	i.
+	j.
 In VS Studio Code, from the left panel, open app_a11 -> src -> App.jsx
-	j.
+	k.
 Update the React application to display an h1 element with the text Codin 1 (see App.jsx for implementation details)

-	k.
+	l.
 Refresh the page http://localhost:5173/.
 If it doesn't show updates, from VS Studio Code, Terminal window, type the following command to stop the app and run it again

 		Ctrl + C

 		npm run dev

-	l.
+	m.
 Go to http://localhost:5173/, and refresh the page to ensure the update takes effect.
 	   This confirms that the application works correctly on the local host machine before being containerized with Docker.

 4. **Create a docker container with the name “nguyen_roline_coding_assignment11”**